Permanent Exhibition “Srebrenica”

 Genocide Film Library is a project of the Cinema for Peace foundation, which offers personal stories of the survivors of Srebrenica.
 Created as a model of oral history, the project Genocide Film Library offers the life experiences of the survivors as an important part of the process of the documentation of the genocide.

 Srebrenica Memorial Film (Leslie WoodHead)

-“Srebrenica Memorial Film” is a documentary featuring first-hand accounts and previously unseen footage of the hours surrounding the 1995 genocide.
+“Srebrenica Memorial Film” is a documentary featuring first-hand accounts and previously unseen footage of the 1995 genocide.
 Documentary was directed by an award-winning British documentary filmmaker Leslie WoodHead.